-AP Computer Science Principles BU320 Grade Level: 10, 11, 12
+AP Computer Science Principles BU320

-Ordao Eovol.
-10, 11, 12

-Course Length: Year, 1 Period
+Grade Level: 10, 11, 12 Course Length: Year, 1 Period

-Credits: 1.00

-1.25 Weighted grade

-Recommended: Honors Geometry or Geometry

-Approximate Cost: \$93 for the AP test (optional)
+Recommended: Honors Geometry or Geometry Approximate Cost: \$94 for the AP test (optional)

 Advanced Placement (AP) Computer Science Principles is designed to be equivalent to a first-year introductory college computing course.
 Students will develop computational thinking skills vital to success in all disciplines, including using computational tools for studying data to analyze, visualize, and draw conclusions from trends.
 Students will apply creative processes when developing computational artifacts and using computer software and other technology to explore topics of interest.
 They will work individually and collaboratively to solve problems, and discuss and write about the importance of these problems and the impacts to their community, society, and the world.
 This course counts as a Technology elective for students pursuing a STEM Honors diploma.